 An alternate position is suitable if the employee possesses the requisite qualifications for the position (e.g., required skills, knowledge, abilities, experience, education, license, certificate) and can perform the essential functions of the position with or without reasonable accommodation.
 When a suitable position has been identified, the employee will be given preferential consideration for that position.
-An employee may be reassigned to a suitable position as a reasonable accommodation even if the position has not yet been publicized, per Personnel Policies for Staff Members (PPSM) 20.III.G.3 (Exemptions).
+An employee may be reassigned to a suitable position as a reasonable accommodation even if the position Any employee who becomes disabled may be selected for a position which has not yet been publicized, per (see Staff Policy Personnel Policies for Staff Members (PPSM) 20.III.G.3 (Exemptions).

 When conducting the alternate job search, vacant positions that would be considered lateral to the employee's current position will first be considered.
 All aspects of a vacant position will be considered when assessing whether it is lateral to the employee's current position.
-Notwithstanding the definition of "promotion" in PPSM 2" (Definition of Terms), for purposes of this policy, if an employee's salary could remain the same in the alternate position, the fact that the salary range of the alternate position has a higher maximum than the salary range of the employee's current position will not, standing alone, mean that reassignment to that position would be a promotion rather than a lateral move.
+Notwithstanding the definition of "promotion" in PPSM 2 (Definition of Terms), for purposes of this policy, if an employee's salary could remain the same in the alternate position, the fact that the salary range of the alternate position has a higher maximum than the salary range of the employee's current position will not, standing alone, mean that reassignment to that position would be a promotion rather than a lateral move.
 If there are no suitable lateral positions, the possibility of reassignment to a lower position will be explored.